All Episodes

 And I was just fascinated that a human sounded like that.

-So that was like you impersonate your family first, and then at school we would impersonate our favorite teachers.
+So that was like, you impersonate your family first, and then at school, we would impersonate our favorite teachers.

-We would get their permission to go up in front of the whole school during talent shows and do their impressions in front of the whole school and all the staff, and it just people loved it and it went over well.
+We would get their permission to go up in front of the whole school during talent shows and do their impressions in front of the whole school and all the staff.

 So that turned into making fun of politicians, impersonating politicians.